perseids-project/JackSON/docs/TEAM_PITCH.md

 ## Authentication
 We need some kind of authentication system.
 One to mark applications as able to POST PUT and DELETE to JackSON.
-Also some kind of identity management system is needed.
+Otherwise making a JackSON server public is flirting with data-danger!

 ## Validation
 We'll need a validation system to ensure JSON uploaded to the server isn't junk.
 I started writing this... see the validation branch.
-It operates by creating a validation JSON file, which will check for the presence of certain key-value pairs, whether those values are the correct datatype, and check values more granularly with regex if need be.
+It operates by through a validation JSON file, which will check for the presence of certain key-value pairs, whether those values are the correct datatype, and check values more granularly with regex if need be.

+We just need a JSON-LD template to describe a datamodel and a JSON validation config to enforce it.

 ( docs/APP.md ### Validate uploaded JSON ) explains it in more detail.